 It’s easier to consume both on mobile and desktop devices, so two to three sentences per paragraph is genuinely a go-to length that I like to use and then to break up blocks of texts, and there’s nothing worse on a mobile device than reading a large chunk of text that just looks like it was written on a giant wall.

 Content that is just a large block of text will bounce your consumer away from your page because they’re just going to get overwhelmed.
 Large chunks of documents tend to have lower conversion rates because it’s harder to pick out the information that’s what’s most important.
+This means that your business has a great opportunity to boost conversions with copywriting if you know how to research, create, and optimize content based on the needs of your customers.

 This fact points back to the last point that about keeping the most critical information at the top and then supporting content below that, so always break up your blocks of text.